-The Executive Board and the Supervisory Board work together closely to promote the interests of the company.
-Their common goal is the sustainable growth of the company and the enhancement of its value.
-The Executive Board reports to the Supervisory Board and the Audit Committee regularly, promptly and comprehensively on all relevant issues of strategy, planning, business development, risk exposure, risk management and compliance.
+Close Collaboration between the Executive Board and the Supervisory Board on all relevant issues of strategy, planning, business development, risk exposure, risk management and compliance.
 The Supervisory Board chairman likewise maintains contact with the Executive Board, in particular with the president & CEO, in the periods between meetings, consulting with that body on the above-mentioned issues.
 The Executive Board explains any deviations from approved business plans and objectives to the Supervisory Board and gives reasons for these deviations.